I've cooked with Le Creuset for years − is it actually worth the price?

 The short answer is: because you get what you pay for.
 Le Creuset makes some of the best cast iron cookware on the market, including the best Dutch oven money can buy.

 When you buy from Le Creuset, you're paying for high-quality pots and pans that are designed to stand the test of time.
+I've cooked in the same Le Creuset Dutch Oven since I was sixteen, so that's seven years now, and I haven't noticed any depreciation in quality.
 Rather than aluminum or stainless steel, Le Creuset craft their pieces from cast iron, which has a much higher heat capacity.
 That means you can cook at lower temperatures for a shorter amount of time and still make great-tasting food.

-These cast iron pieces are coated in porcelain enamel, which guards against chips and cracks, while their stoneware is fired at super high temperatures for heat resistance.
+These pieces are coated in porcelain enamel, which guards against chips and cracks, and means you don't need to season your cast iron before use.
+Meanwhile, their stoneware is fired at super high temperatures for heat resistance.
 Each piece comes with a lifetime guarantee to protect your purchase.

 It's the color, as well as the quality of the craftsmanship, that defines Le Creuset cookware.
 Where most kitchenware comes in neutral or metallic shades, Le Creuset offers options, such as verdant Bamboo, Caribbean Blue, and a sweet Shell Pink.
 Whenever I host a dinner party, I always position my Le Creuset pot pride of place in the center of the table: it's the perfect finishing touch to a tablescape.